Austin to Manor Trail

-The project is expected to be complete in late 2014.
+Phase 1 of the Northern Walnut Creek Trail project is expected to be complete in winter of 2015.

 Northern Walnut Creek Trail - Phase 2

 This project consists of the design and construction of a new trail on the Walnut Creek Greenbelt.
 The trail will originate in Walnut Creek Metropolitan Park and end in the vicinity of the Texas Commission on Environmental Quality offices, located at IH-35 and Walnut Creek.
-The Trail is approximately 1.8 miles in length and will consist of a 10' wide concrete trail with 2' shoulders.
+The trail will be around 1.8 miles in length and will consist of a 10' wide concrete trail with 2' shoulders.
 The trail will have approximately 4 creek crossings and 2 trail heads.